How are you currently storing your bikes? Are they just laid up against the side of a wall or in your garage?

 - 3-5 metal caribeaners (optional)

 I had to do some digging on this to find a suitable replacement for the VeloGrip brand velcro straps that wrap around the wheels.
-But finally I found the Husky Hang All straps available at The Home Depot for about $5 a strap.
+But finally I found the Husky Hang-all straps available at The Home Depot and on Amazon.
 I chose the 36 inch version, which in hindsight may have been too long and I would probably recommend the 24 inch.

 All in all, the materials for this rack only cost me $60.